Next event in:

 Foreign Earned Income Exclusion (FEIE) can be helpful if you get the 30% ruling.

 There are also specific foreign housing amounts you can exclude or deduct.
-The base limit of which is $16,800
+The base limit is $20,800.

-You may be able to claim your employer’s and lodging
+You may be able to claim certain eligible housing and lodging costs, depending on your situation.

-Cons Because they are not income taxes, foreign real estate, social security, and property tax and do not qualify for the credit.
+Cons Because they are not income taxes, foreign real estate taxes, social security contributions, and property taxes generally do not qualify for the credit.

-If you have the 30% ruling here in the Netherlands, FTC isn’t the best option
+If you have the 30% ruling here in the Netherlands, the Foreign Tax Credit may not always be the best option.

 Some foreign taxes are not eligible.